FintelVentures/securesocial/README.md

+# SecureSocial - the Fintel Fork

+We are happy to report that SecureSocial is alive.
+Fintel uses SecureSocial and we remain committed to continuing the project.
+This is the official Fintel Ventures fork, and it combines the great work done by [@k4200](https://github.com/k4200) and [@risenhoover](https://github.com/risenhoover) in getting the project to run under Play Framework 2.7.

+Based on the history of this code, the current code *may* contain some Fintel-specific bits and we will work to remove them as quickly as we find them, in order to return this fork to general use.

+Play Framwork 2.8 is on our roadmap and we welcome any and all pull requests to help us get there.

 # SecureSocial for Play Framework 2.7

 This is a fork of a fork of [SecureSocial](https://github.com/jaliss/securesocial), made because we needed to migrate our app to Play Framework 2.7 and could find no other fork that successfully ran in the environment.